A group of speech bubbles gathers together and shares their respective stories

 “Take each day at a time.”

-Get educated on Stage 4 MBC
+Get educated on stage 4 MBC

 When you are in a good headspace, take some time to dig in and research this disease.
 You may read about treatments or alternative medicines that might be of interest.
 You might learn more than what your doctor is telling you.
-As long as education doesn’t leave you feeling fearful, education can be an empowering step to take.
+As long as education doesn’t leave you feeling fearful, it can be an empowering step to take.

 “Get educated on MBC.”